+The Trust has adopted a multiple class plan that allows the Fund to offer one or more classes of shares of the Fund.
 The Fund offers two classes of shares - Investor Class and Institutional Class.
 The different classes of shares represent investments in the same portfolio of securities, but the classes are subject to different expenses as discussed below.